schmidt1024/Blank-Bootstrap-Edition/README.md

     npm install -g gulp

+Open a terminal an got to the template folder.

+    cd C:\xampp\htdocs\joomla\templates\frontend

-Install Node dependencies
+Install Node dependencies.

     npm install

-Run Gulp to lint, build and minify
+Run Gulp to lint, build and minify.

     gulp watch

 The building files are stored in folder /build in template directory.
+See gulfile.js to recognize automation.

 ## Demo